Vaishaal/blog/_posts/2016-7-13-matrix-inequality.markdown

 ---
 layout: post
-title: "Using a matrix inequality for (small-scale) image classification"
+title: "Using a matrix equality for (small-scale) image classification"
 date: 2016-07-20
 visible: 1
 categories: ml
 ---

-In this post I will walk through a concrete application of [a matrix inequality](http://people.eecs.berkeley.edu/~stephentu/blog/matrix-analysis/2016/06/03/matrix-inverse-equality.html) to speed up the training process of a simple image classification pipeline.
+In this post I will walk through a concrete application of [a matrix equality](http://people.eecs.berkeley.edu/~stephentu/blog/matrix-analysis/2016/06/03/matrix-inverse-equality.html) to speed up the training process of a simple image classification pipeline.

 **Note: I have some pseudo-code snippets in this post, but I have omitted details on making this method fast and practical, I will address these practical concerns and provide code in a follow up post**